leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 ### WP-CLI and InstaWP

 Concerning the seeding of data into the WordPress site, InstaWP offers access to SSH, and consequently to WP-CLI, only [at the Pro tier](https://instawp.com/pricing/).
-As I'm still on the free tier, I'm currently editing my InstaWP templates (which are snapshots of WP sites containing all data and server configuration) manually:
+As I'm still on the free tier, I don’t have access to WP-CPI, and so I'm editing my InstaWP templates (which are snapshots of WP sites containing all data and server configuration) manually:

 - Using the WordPress import tool to seed the data from `graphql-api-data.xml`
 - Updating the permalinks in the wp-admin
 - Adding needed consts to `wp-config.php` using the Code editor
-- Modifying the registration date of my users manually, directly in the database (😱)
+- Updating the registration date of the users (needed for my tests) directly in the database (😱)

 This is not ideal, as it limits my ability to automate the whole process, and it breaks my requirement that the same configuration files must be used to set-up both the Lando and InstaWP environments.
 However I only have a handful of templates, so that creating them manually just once, and then updating them only every now and then, is not soooooo painful, and I still use the configuration files in guiding me on what changes must be applied manually, so they are still valuable.

 (I do plan to upgrade to one of InstaWP’s paid plans.
-But other than having access to WP-CLI, I am unsure if I need all the features from the Pro tier, and so the cheaper Personal tier may be more justifiable for my needs.)
+But other than having access to WP-CLI, I am unsure if I need all the features from the Pro tier, and so the cheaper Personal tier may be more justifiable for my needs.
+I still need to find out.)

 ### GitHub Actions

 The WordPress .zip plugin is generated as an artifact by GitHub Actions when opening a PR, via workflow [`generate_plugins.yml`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/.github/workflows/generate_plugins.yml).
+(I described how this workflow works in [😎 Using GitHub actions to release a WordPress plugin](https://leoloso.com/posts/github-action-to-release-wp-plugin/).)

 Once this workflow is completed, workflow [`integration_tests.yml`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/.github/workflows/integration_tests.yml) is triggered, and will perform these actions: